e-mail: bok@dhit.pl

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-• Key role in the industry of new technologies – are used in HDD drives, electric motors, medical equipment and very advanced devices.
+• Significant importance in modern technologies – find application in hard drives, electric motors, medical apparatus or very advanced devices.

 Disadvantages of neodymium magnets: